How to Create a Suitable Pricing Model for a Business

 How to create a suitable pricing model for your business

-Now that you’ve absorbed an overview of the different pricing models, onto the real reason why you’re here!
+Now that you’ve absorbed an overview of the different pricing models, let's get to the real reason why you’re here!
 Here are some of the practical steps you need to take in order to create an effective pricing model for your business:

 Determine a realistic range